preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-profile-completion/index.rst

 User Profile Completion
 =========================

-(This description is just started.
-More will be added soon.)

 This is the settings for the user option "Strengthen Profile", found inte the Action Menu.

 .. image:: strengthen-profile.png